-H. Adjusted Basis in Property for Which You Have Claimed a Credit for Investment in Qualified Small Businesses
+G. Adjusted Basis in Property for Which You Have Claimed a Credit for Investment in Qualified Small Businesses

 If you claim a credit for an investment in a qualified small business on Form 338, you must adjust your basis in the investment by the amount of the credit claimed.
 You must report this difference in basis on the Arizona return that you file for the taxable year in which you sell or otherwise dispose of the investment.
-If you sold or otherwise disposed of the investment during the 2017 taxable year, include the amount by which the adjusted basis computed under the Internal Revenue Code (IRC) with respect to that property exceeds the adjusted basis of the property computed under A.R.S. § 43-1074.02.
+If you sold or otherwise disposed of the investment during the 2018 taxable year, include the amount by which the adjusted basis computed under the Internal Revenue Code (IRC) with respect to that property exceeds the adjusted basis of the property computed under A.R.S. § 43-1074.02.

-I. Original Issue Discount (OID) on Reacquisition of Debt Instrument under IRC § 108(i) (for 2009 or 2010), the taxpayer was not allowed to take a deduction with respect to the portion of any OID that accrued with respect to that DOI income, during the income deferral period.
+H. Original Issue Discount (OID) on Reacquisition of Debt Instrument

+For federal purposes, when a taxpayer made the special election to defer discharge of indebtedness (DOI) income under IRC § 108(i) (for 2009 or 2010), the taxpayer was not allowed to take a deduction with respect to the portion of any OID that accrued with respect to that DOI income, during the income deferral period.
 In this case, the taxpayer had to deduct the aggregate amount of the OID deductions disallowed ratably over a 5-year period, beginning with the period in which the income was includible in federal adjusted gross income.